rsarai/-rsarai.github.io/_pages/about.md

 I work as a Software Engineer at Vinta Software, we are a software studio based in Brazil.
 In the past, I've worked building and scaling web applications, but now my work is to build a reliable structure to the execution of machine learning pipelines.

 ### Personal
 For fun, I like to ride my motorcycle, watch some surf, and follow my home football [team](https://www.instagram.com/nauticope/)⚽🇵🇪.
-I also read lots of books and curse some people related to politics on twitter.
+I also read lots of books and curse some people related to brazilian politics on twitter.